 Data

-High-quality digital scans of source documents and human annotations.
-Such as country, document type and, whether two details are the same.
-Document experts review the new information and make new annotations.
-After checking these annotations, this is added to the data.
-As a result, the algorithms work better and better.
-The algorithms keep learning about patterns in the data based on feedback from the document experts.
+High-quality digital scans of source documents and human annotations, such as country, document type and location of authenticity features.
+Document experts review the algorithms' predictions and create new annotations.
+After checking these annotations, they are added to the dataset used by the algorithms.
+Thus, the algorithms continue to learn about patterns in the data based on feedback from the document experts.

 Technical design

 The source documents are scanned and presented to the system.
-The scan is also presented to the neural network.
-The response is captured automatically.
-If the offered source document is in order, a positive decision is made on the source document.
+The scan is also presented to the document recognition algorithm.
+The predicted categorisation is then checked by a document expert before the source document continues in the document search.
+During this document search, authenticity characteristics can be manually retrieved using the detail recognition algorithm.

 External provider